|paragon home artist kiln||or tumblers at electrictumblers.co.uk|

 The kiln's telescopic handle and wheels make it easy to move around and put away so it's ideal for small or busy places.
 For raku, it could be wheeled outside.

-The US-international Home Artist kiln doesn't come with a shelf kit.
-Ours comes with a professional shelf kit, included in the price: one durable cordierite 254mmm x 15mm shelf, four 12mm shelf posts, and 450gm of kiln wash.
+The US-international kiln doesn't come with a shelf or posts or kiln wash.
+However, there's a recommended kit, included in the price: one durable cordierite 254mmm x 15mm shelf, four 12mm shelf posts, and 450gm of kiln wash.
 It's not a £35.00 extra.

 A pro shelf resists thermal fracture, provides a smooth stable work surface, protects the floor of the kiln's interior from glass accidents, and helps to even out any small temperature deviations during annealing, enamelling, firing, and fusing as the elements turn on and off.
 And it isn't a £35 extra.